ibericoalex/iberico-alex-photography/TESTING.md

 ![Contact](./assets/documentation/iPad-contact.png)

 ## **Bugs**
-Throughout the development of the website, no significant bugs were encountered.
-However, a minor issue was identified regarding the image dimensions.
-The actual dimensions of the images were 1920x1080px, but it was discovered that they only needed to be 500px in length on the widest side.
-This discrepancy was rectified to ensure optimal display and performance.
+During the website development process, no significant bugs were encountered.
+However, two minor issues were identified:

+1. **Image Dimensions**: It was discovered that the images had dimensions of 1920x1080px, while only needing to be 500px in length on the widest side.
+This was adjusted to optimize display and performance.

+2. **Navigation Bar on Smallest Screen Size**: On screens with a width of 320px, there is a slight overlap in the navigation bar links.

 ## **Validator Testing**

 ### **HTML Validator**